scottjacksonx/hu/README.md

 This section is really only for me, but you can take a look at it to see what the roadmap for Hu looks like.

+- Get Hu to do stuff every ten minutes.
 - Get Hu to record the time.
 - Get Hu to record which apps I have open.
 - Get Hu to record what music I've been listening to.